 The Professional Standards Committee works alongside the Grievance Committee as the second step in hearing complaints of violations to the NAR Code of Ethics and Arbitration hearings.
 This committee only meets as necessary and must maintain a sense of confidentiality around matters discussed.
 A solid understanding of the Code of Ethics, previous participation in the Grievance Committee and additional professional standards training are a requirement to serve on the committee.
 (See requirements below)

 The RPAC Committee works closely with the Government Affairs Committee as the fundraising and advocacy arm of WCAR.
 RPAC investments support political engagement at the local, state and national level.
 Many of our members are unaware of the true impact of RPAC in our industry and how they can get involved.
 If you love government affairs, development activities and teamwork, this is the committee for you!

 The Young Professionals Network is a dynamic entry point for real estate professionals striving to become more successful in their careers and gain leadership experience.
 WCAR YPN group is for those agents "Young in the Business."
 The group's focus is to engage, connect and succeed in this crazy business that we love!
 YPN is committed to strengthening the REALTOR® brand.

 *Grievance Committee Requirements: Members of Grievance Committee must hold active Broker's license or have held a real estate license for no less than 3 years.
 May serve 2 consecutive 3-year terms before taking one year off.
 Must take annual Professional Standards class and sign a confidentiality agreement.

 **Professional Standards Requirements: Members of Professional Standards must hold active Broker's license or have held a real estate license for no less than 5 years plus have served 1 yr on Grievance Committee.
-May serve 2 consecutive 3 year terms before taking one year off.
+May serve 2 consecutive 3-year terms before taking one year off.
 Must take annual Professional Standards class and sign a confidentiality agreement.